-Last week, the Arts and Culture Division of the Austrian Federal Chancellery welcomed the participation of 100 people from the cultural and health sectors to a workshop to develop arts and health policies.
+Last week, the Arts and Culture Division of the Austrian Federal Chancellery welcomed the 100 people from the cultural and health sectors to participate in a workshop in Vienna, to progress arts and health policies.
+I was reunited with colleagues from Finland and together work to further progress policy and practice in the EU region.

-Led by the EU expert group on culture and social inclusion, the workshop in Vienna followed the November publication of the World Health Organisation’s Arts and Health Scoping Review, described as “a watershed moment”, by Johanna Vuolasto from Finland.
+The workshop in Vienna aimed to build on the November publication of the World Health Organisation’s Arts and Health Scoping Review, described as “a watershed moment”, by Johanna Vuolasto.
 Johanna has led Finland’s five-year Key Project to embed the arts and culture into health and social care.
-Her presentation featured Finland’s Recommendation for Improving the Availability and Accessibility of the Arts and Culture in Social Welfare and Health Care – Including Health Promotion, and Johanna shared the pragmatic ways in which the Finns have implemented this work package at the national level, to support the OMC to start new processes in Austria.
+Her presentation featured Finland’s Recommendation for Improving the Availability and Accessibility of the Arts and Culture in Social Welfare and Health Care – Including Health Promotion, and Johanna shared the pragmatic ways in which the Finns have implemented this work package at the national level, to support new processes in Austria.

 World Café: What Can You Do?

-Kathrin Kneissel, Head of Department for International and European Culture Policy in the Federal Chancellery of Austria, chaired the workshop and asked important questions for decision-makers, such as can the use of the arts save money?
+Kathrin Kneissel, Head of Department for International and European Culture Policy in the Federal Chancellery of Austria, asked important questions for decision-makers, such as can the use of the arts save money?
 And how much?

 Together, presenters and delegates identified many actions, including: